marvinroger/fusee/README.md

 - Prettier for code style linting and formatting
 - ESLint for JS/TS linting
 - Jest for testing
-- [TO-DO] Husky / lint-staged for Git hooks
+- Husky / lint-staged for Git hooks

 ## Install